vishrutarya/scrabble/README.md

 ## Summary

-Implements the classic board game, Scrabble, in Python.
+Implements Scrabble, the classic board game, in Python.

-Includes a pre-built collection of valid words used to determine whether a player's move is valid, as well as a character-to-point mapping used to keep track of the game's score.